 Last updated: March 2026

-A failed septic inspection stops traditional sales dead.
-No lender will finance a home with a failing system.
-Replacement costs $15,000-$30,000+.
+A failed septic inspection stops financed home sales.
+Lenders won't close on properties with failing systems.
+Replacement costs $15,000 to $30,000+.
 We buy Florida homes with septic problems as-is for cash.
-Close in 14-30 days.
+Close in 14 to 30 days.

 Septic Failures We Buy Through